Updated March 31, 2026

 - Workers' compensation is required in Tennessee for businesses with 5 or more employees, with exemptions for sole proprietors, partners, members of LLCs, and farm laborers.

-- Tennessee requires businesses to maintain proof of general liability coverage for most commercial leases, so car wash liability coverage in Tennessee is often needed before signing or renewing a location agreement.
+- Most commercial leases in Tennessee require proof of general liability coverage, so car wash liability coverage in Tennessee is often needed before signing or renewing a location agreement.

 - Because Tennessee car washes often use specialized equipment and exposed service areas, buyers commonly ask for property coverage details, equipment coverage terms, and any bundled coverage available through a business owners policy.